HuakunTech/Tulyn/packages/api/README.md

-# jarvis-api
+# @kksh/api

-[Jarvis API](https://www.npmjs.com/package/jarvis-api) is an NPM package designed for developers to create extensions for Jarvis.
+[Kunkun API](https://www.npmjs.com/package/@kksh/api) is an NPM package designed for developers to create extensions for Jarvis.

-For now, only `jarvis-api/ui` is useful.
-This subpackage is designed for UI extension commands.

-`jarvis-api/ui` exposes a set of APIs to interact with Jarvis and access system resources.
+`@kksh/api` provides a set of APIs for extensions to interact with Kunkun and System APIs.
+The APIs include:

 - Clipboard API: read and write clipboard
 - System API: get system information